-An exact copy of U.S. Form 1120, including all applicable schedules and any other documentation required to substantiate entries made on this return, must be made available to the Department of Revenue upon request.
+An exact copy of U.S. Form 1120S, including all applicable schedules and forms and any other documentation required to substantiate entries made on this return, must be made available to the Department of Revenue upon request.

 Should the Corporation Be Making Estimated Tax Payments?